Image

 • Carry on substantial trade

-• Carry on principal trade (at least 50% of the company’s international trade) between
+• Carry on principal trade (at least 50% of the company’s international trade) between the United States and the treaty country

 • The person is the principal trader, a manager or executive, or an essential employee